The Georgia Ortho - PACThe Political Action Committee of the Georgia Orthopaedic Society

 One goal of the Georgia Ortho-PAC is to create opportunities for GOS members to interact with their legislators and elected officials.
 When contributions are presented, we work to arrange a direct presentation between our members and the candidate or elected official.
 This allows our members the opportunity to develop a personal relationship with them and to let them know that physicians remain dedicated to the preservation and advancement of quality patient care in Georgia.

-The 2021 legislative session was a successful one for doctors.
-The following bills were passed benefiting the medical community:
+The 2022 legislative session was a successful one for doctors.
+The following is an outline of the different bills that were passed supporting the medical community in 2022.

-With such a successful Legislative Session in 2021 we have momentum.
-There are more issues that we will be facing in 2022 including additional insurance reform, protecting scope of practice for patient safety and making changes to tort reform laws to improve the physician climate in Georgia.
+With a successful Legislative Session in 2022 we have momentum.
+There are more issues that we will be facing in 2023 including additional insurance reform, protecting scope of practice for patient safety and making changes to tort reform laws to improve the physician climate in Georgia and continue to raise the bar.

 Your contributions to the GOS PAC are leveraged to make sure that member physicians have a true voice in government.
 It allows GOS to provide non-partisan support to key policy makers that are vital to making decisions on how your practice is governed and allowed to operate.

-This is a significant number in an election year where there was a near 20% turnover in the General Assembly.
+This is a significant number in an election year where we saw a 23% turnover in the General Assembly.
 Additionally, a number of the candidates we chose to support have ended up in higher leadership roles.
-We have been working to recruit doctors to run for office and give us representation in the body – we now have five doctors and hope to continue to build on that number.
+Examples of this include our new Speaker Jon Burns and our new Lt.
+Governor Burt Jones.
+We lost one doctor in Dean Burke being appointed to the position of CMO of the State of Georgia but we maintain four doctors in the General Assembly and we welcome back physician spouse and supporter Deb Silcox.
 Having medical experts in the assembly gives doctors an opportunity to directly communicate with their peers.

 As listed above, you can see that we have had a number of wins at the state capitol in the last couple years.
 Much of this success can be attributed to our GOS – PAC activity and the relationships generated.